Lungotevere Raffaello Sanzio 9

 Two survive intact:

-— The Scolanova (synagogue originally built around 1240) was returned to the Jewish community in 2006 and again functions as a synagogue.
+— The Scolanova synagogue at via Scolanova 23 was originally built around 1240 and after the expulsion of the Jews was turned into a church.
+It was returned to the Jewish community in 2006 and again functions as a synagogue.

-Lengthy article by Francesco Lotoro about the medieval Jewish community and Jewish heritage, as well as recent developments.
+Lengthy article by the musician and music historian Francesco Lotoro about the medieval Jewish community and Jewish heritage, as well as recent developments.

 Sicily had a large Jewish population — up to 60,000 — before the expulsion in the 15th century.
 There are 62 documented “giudecche” or Jewish quarters known to exist on the island.

-The Foundation for Jewish Cultural Heritage has resources (accessed on clickable map) for sites in Palermo, Catania, Siracusa, Marsala, Noto, Agrigento, Taormina, and Messina.
+The Visit Jewish Italy web site has resources for sites in Palermo, Catania, Siracusa, Marsala, Noto, Agrigento, Taormina, and Messina.

 Ancient Mikveh in the former Giudecca, or Jewish quarter, where Jews lived until the Jews were expelled in 1493.